-Following is a list of potential faults that may occur during product use and references to recommended actions:
+Following is a list of potential faults that may occur during product use and recommended actions:

-If And Then cannot connect to Master Node the hardware key is correctly inserted but Master Node service does not start check Master Node service status request hardware key replacement. data no longer arrives from agents from RCS Console the Collector is running and correctly communicates check Collector status.
-The Master Node is not available The Collector is running check whether an update is in progress check the Collector log file images are not converted into text the OCR module is installed check how slow in the module log and install another OCR module (if in distributed architecture).
-The Collector is not available - restart RCScollector service.
+lf And Then cannot con- nect to Master Node the hardware key is correctly inserted but Master Node service does not start check Master Node service status. request a substitute pro- tection key. data no longer arrives from agents from RCS Console the Collector is running and correctly communicates check Collector status.
+The Master Node is not available The Collector is running check whether an update is in progress check the Collector log file images are not converted into text the OCR module is installed check slowing in the module log and install another OCR module.
+The Collector is not avail- able - restart RCS Collector service.

-If And Then data is queued in the Master Node the most recent data does not appear on RCS check Worker service status for Master Node and for the other Shards.
-Network Con- troller indicates an error Connect to the machine where Network Injector or Anonymizer is installed and check the log file.
+lf And Then data is queued in the Master Node the most recent data does not appear on RCS check Worker service status, for Master Node and other Shards, and the services it depends on.
+Network Con- troller indic- ates an error - login to the concerned Collector machine and check the log file.